What is it?

-The mental skill set that comes from the practice of meditation is known as mindfulness.
-Mindfulness can be understood as the ability to keep our attention focused on the present moment in a relaxed and nonjudgmental fashion.
+Mindfulness is the mental skill set that comes from the practice of meditation.
+It is the ability to keep our attention focused on the present moment in a relaxed and nonjudgmental fashion.
 Mindfulness is associated with a lessened reactivity to stress and an improved ability to focus.

 Mindfulness Research and Therapeutic Applications